dhpour/cpia/README.md

 Comprehensive structure of words specially informal words are explained in the `Contemporary Persian Inflectional Analyzer` paper in full detail: `docs/informal-analyzer.pdf
 ## FST word rule structure; informal and formal
 How the rules of words are developed to make FSTs are explained in `Thesis`: `docs/thesis.pdf`
-## Alternative FSTs informal words
+## Secondary FSTs
-These are FSTs designed for covering out-of-vocabulary informal/noisy words and are explained in The OOV `Identification of Informal Persian words`: `docs/informal-oov.pdf`
+These FSTs are designed for covering out-of-vocabulary informal/noisy words and are explained in The OOV `Identification of Informal Persian words`: `docs/informal-oov.pdf`